 Through a partnership with Mindfulness Northwest, Balanced You offers online and in-person mindfulness classes to support employees in reducing stress and improving well-being.
 King County employees are invited to join classes designed specifically for King County employees, or attend community classes held throughout the Puget Sound region.

 Status: Available with adjustments.
-Ongoing and upcoming in-person classes have been transitioned, when possible, to online formats.
-If you are already registered for a class, Mindfulness Northwest will reach out to you to provide details on your class’s status.
+All mindfulness classes have been transitioned to live, interactive, online formats.
+Check the Balanced You blog for updated schedules of employee-only classes.
 If you would like to register for an online community class, please click here.
 Balanced You is currently working with Mindfulness Northwest to develop a menu of King County employee classes for the coming months.